jbjurling/MSc_degree_project/README.md

 # Rare loss of function variants in breast and ovarian cancer
 Identified loss-of-function (LoF) variants in genes that are investigated in the clinic and which are part of different gene panels.
-The LoF variant carriers were compared between cases and controls to find significant differences between the two groups.
+The number of LoF variants were compared between cases and controls to find significant differences between the two groups.

 See LoF.md for workflow.